Generic Name: aprepitant (a-PRE-pi-tant)

 Emend is used for:

 Preventing nausea and vomiting caused by certain types of cancer medicines (chemotherapy).
 It is used in combination with other medicines.
+It is also used to prevent nausea and vomiting after surgery.
 It may also be used for other conditions as determined by your doctor.

 Emend is an antiemetic.
 It works by blocking certain substances in the brain, which helps to prevent nausea and vomiting.